FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 The LiveSYNC app is installed to a device via the platform's own app store.
 On iOS it is **Apple iTunes AppStore**, on Android, it is **Google Play Store**, and on Oculus it is **Oculus Store**.
 The app version that is publicly available for everyone is called *the store version*.
 This is the recommended version for most users.

 LiveSYNC is continuously being developed further.
 New features are added and previous ones improved.
-Feedback from ordinary users is essential.
+Feedback from users is essential.
 Thus, new features are made first available via beta channels.
 Users who wish to try out new things and provide feedback can choose to install *the beta version* instead.

 Installing the beta version is only slightly different than installing the store version.
 Instructions are given separately for both later in this chapter.